frnsys/wharf/readme.md

 ## Control machine setup

+1. Install Ansible: `pip install ansible`
-1. Create `authorized_keys` in `docker` with your public SSH key.
+2. Create `authorized_keys` in the `docker` folder (in this repo) with your public SSH key.
+This public key will be set as an authorized key for the Docker container, which gives Ansible access to provision it.
-2. In your `/etc/environment` file (or wherever else you define environment variables), define an env var called `WHARF_HOST` which should be set to the host server IP or hostname, and one called `WHARF_USER` which is the user to login to `WHARF_HOST` as.
+3. In your `/etc/environment` file (or wherever else you define environment variables), define an env var called `WHARF_HOST` which should be set to the host server IP or hostname, and one called `WHARF_USER` which is the user to login to `WHARF_HOST` as.
-3. Add your public SSH key to the `WHARF_HOST` server.
+4. Add your public SSH key to the `WHARF_HOST` server.
-4. Copy this repo to `/opt/wharf/`.
+5. Copy this repo to `/opt/wharf/`.
-3. Symlink the `wharf` script to a more convenient location, e.g. `/usr/local/bin/`:
+6. Symlink the `wharf` script to a more convenient location, e.g. `/usr/local/bin/`:

 ```
 sudo ln -s /opt/wharf/wharf /usr/local/bin/wharf